 - Training for adults who want to get involved in or set up an allotment project (coming early spring 2020).

-We understand that most High Schools might not have the resources to start an allotment project; so we offer most of our support for free.
+We understand that most high schools might not have the resources to start an allotment project; so we offer most of our support for free.
 The planned training that we will be running from 2020 will involve a small charge.

-We also ask participating Schools to make a small donation to our continued work once our ‘hands on’ support ends- a sort of ‘baton’ to help us move on and help the next School.
+We also ask participating schools to make a small donation to our continued work once our ‘hands on’ support ends- a sort of ‘baton’ to help us move on and help the next school.

-What sort of help can you provide?
+What sort of help can we provide?

 - Building raised beds, rainwater catchers, greenhouses and other features from locally sourced recyclable and ‘upcyclable’ materials (e.g. wooden pallets; baths; old doors, fly- tipped tyres and other throw away items).